oVirt/ovirt-site/source/release/4.0.6/index.html.md

 ---
 title: oVirt 4.0.6 Release Notes
 category: documentation
+authors: rafaelmartins,sandrobonazzola
 ---

 # oVirt 4.0.6 Release Notes

-The oVirt Project is pleased to announce the availability of 4.0.6 Second Release Candidate as of November 24, 2016.
+The oVirt Project is pleased to announce the availability of 4.0.6 Third Release Candidate as of December 1st, 2016.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.